© Copyright Terry Gilliam.

 "After more than 25 years in the making... and unmaking..."
 Terry Gilliam returned to Brandt Animation

-once again for his epically long-awaited film, The Man Who Killed Don Quixote.
+once again for his long-awaited film, The Man Who Killed Don Quixote.

-The film opens with an ancient book in Quixote's library, showing the text that accompanies
+The film opens on an ancient book in Quixote's library, accompanying

 Jonathan Pryce's introductory monologue.